 2 Trends of Digital Human Resource

-The changes in workwelt In my opinion, however, it falls short of going back to digital tools or digital business models alone does not go far enough.
+In my opinion, however, attributing the changes in the working world to digital tools or digital business models alone does not go far enough.
 Of course, the digital transformation is a defining trend for the work of the future.
-However, I consider two other trends to be just as relevant, without which the working environment of tomorrow cannot be understood.
+However, I consider two other trends to be just as relevant, without which the work environment of tomorrow cannot be understood.

 1. From the employer to the employee market

 First of all, human resources managers have to deal with the fact that the social and economic environment has changed fundamentally.
 Put simply: from the employer to the employee market.
 Youth unemployment is very low in Germany compared to many other European countries.
 There is a good mood on the job market.
 Often, professionals can choose which job to accept.

 It is usually no longer enough to just offer an attractive package to attract good applicants to a company.
 Culture and communication issues in companies are becoming increasingly important for applicants.
 Companies should therefore place greater emphasis on "digitality" in employer branding and in addressing future applicants than in the past.
 And instead of standardized stock images, use photos directly from the company.
 This enables employers to stand out from the competition in a targeted manner - for a new generation of future employees.